PiBrewing/craftbeerpi4-documentation/master/examples/example-influxdb2.md

 ![Grafana add new visualization](../../.gitbook/assets/cbpi4_grafana_add_visualization.png)

-Now select your datasource for the visualization that you have created earlier.
+Now select your data source for the visualization that you have created earlier.

 ![Grafana add source to visualization](../../.gitbook/assets/cbpi4_grafana_visualization_source.png)